Facebook

 The annual exhibit showcases the economic importance of Plymouth County agriculture and uses various "hands-on" interactive displays to make the exhibit educational and enjoyable.
 The exhibit features enlarged, often times, life-size photographs of everyday life of agriculture.
 Through the "Did You Know…?" posters, visitors learn of interesting facts, statistics, and trivia relating to local agriculture.

 Inside the round barn exhibit, visitors will see a live bee hive and how honey is made.
 Children of all ages are fascinated to turn and operate a crank and watch the movement of grain through an auger and elevator with the simulated grain auger and elevator system.
 You can watch a video showing how a cow is milked on a carousel system.
 Learn about the area's dairy production and dairy processing industry, and see how ice cream is made.
 Find out interesting facts about corn and soybeans by playing a game of bean bag toss or corn hole.
-Measure yourself against the height of a corn stalk.
-You can even take a selfie photograph at a photo display of the round barn.
-Test your knowledge of livestock with flip boards for dairy, beef, and swine.
-Imagine you are driving a tractor by sitting in our "Cab Lab."
-When visiting the century old round barn, be sure to look up and marvel at the architecture and construction of the round barn using only simple hand tools.
+Measure yourself against the height of a corn stalk, and test your knowledge of livestock with flip board games focusing on dairy, beef, and swine.
+Drive a tractor by sitting in our "Cab Lab" and more!

 Back to